RANTHAMBORE NATIONAL PARK | PLACES TO VISIT & SAFARI IN RANTHAMBORE

 Peak Season: March to May

-At a distance of 8 km from Sawai Madhopur, 140 km from Kota, 162 km from Jaipur, 268 km from Agra, 271 km from Ajmer, 368 km from Delhi, 413 km from Udaipur, and 448 km from Jodhpur, Ranthambore National Park or Ranthambore is a wildlife sanctuary situated in the Sawai Madhopur district of Rajasthan.
-It is one of the largest and most renowned national parks in Northern India to visit as part of Rajasthan tour packages and almong the best places to experince Rajasthan Tourism.
+At a distance of 8 km from Sawai Madhopur, 140 km from Kota, 162 km from Jaipur, 268 km from Agra, 271 km from Ajmer, 368 km from Delhi, 413 km from Udaipur, and 448 km from Jodhpur, Ranthambore National Park is situated in the Sawai Madhopur district of Rajasthan.
+It is one of the largest and most renowned national parks in India, and among the must include places in Rajasthan tour packages.

 Ranthambhore was established as the Sawai Madhopur Game Sanctuary in 1955 by the Government of India and was declared one of the Project Tiger reserves in 1974.
 Ranthambore became a national park in 1981.
 In 1984, the adjacent forests were declared the Sawai Man Singh Sanctuary and Keladevi Sanctuary, and in 1991 the tiger reserve was enlarged to include the Sawai Man Singh and Keladevi sanctuaries.
 It is one of the major tourist places near Jaipur.

-The Ranthambore National Park was once the hunting ground of the Maharajas of Jaipur.
+Among the must include places in India wildlife tours, the Ranthambore National Park was once the hunting ground of the Maharajas of Jaipur.
 The rivers Chambal in the South and Banas in the North bound the Ranthambore National Park.
-The landscape of the park is formed of massive rock formations, steep scarps, perennial lakes and streams.
+The landscape of the park is formed of massive rock formations, steep scarps, perennial lakes, and streams.
 It is named after the historic Ranthambhore fortress, which lies within the park.
-The Padam Talab, Raj Bagh Talab and Malik Talab are the prominent water bodies in the park.
+The Padam Talab, Raj Bagh Talab, and Malik Talab are the prominent water bodies in the park.